tapdata/tapdata-docs/docs/user-guide/data-service/create-api-server.md

    :::tip

-   Tapdata includes an API server by default.
-Its address and port information can be obtained from the `application.yml` file in the Tapdata installation directory.
+   TapData includes an API server by default.
+Its address and port information can be obtained from the `application.yml` file in the TapData installation directory.
 Ensure the connection information is consistent to avoid the inability to use this feature.

    :::